 In accordance with standard nursing practice, the school nurse may refuse to administer or allow to be administered any prescription medication which, based on her/his their individual assessment and professional judgment, has the potential to be harmful, dangerous or inappropriate.
 In these cases, the parent/guardian caregiver and licensed prescriber shall be notified immediately by the school nurse.

-For the purposes of 105 CMR 210.000, a Licensed Practical Nurse functions under the general supervision of the school nurse who has delegating authority may not delegate the administration of medications to unlicensed school personnel.
+For the purposes of 105 CMR 210.000, a Licensed Practical Nurse functions under the general supervision of the school nurse who has delegating authority.

 The school nurse shall have a current pharmaceutical reference available for her/his use, such as the Physician's Desk Reference (P.D.R.) or U.S.P.
 DI (Dispensing Information), Facts and Comparisons access to current, peer-reviewed medication references.